 - A. Master/Mentor teacher is an experienced educator and, as part of his/her assignment, has agreed to accept the role of providing professional support, instruction, and guidance to a beginning teacher/mentee, in the same or similar field of practice or certification. - B. The mentor mentee assignment shall adhere to the following conditions: - 1.
 Participation as a mentor shall be voluntary on a case by case basis. - 2.
 Probationary teacher/mentor assignments shall be made by the administration. - 3.
 Reasonable efforts will be made to establish probationary teacher/mentor matches in the same building and in the same or similar specialty of area of certification. - 4.
-The mentor teacher assignment shall be for one year subject to review by the mentor and mentee after six (6) months, at which time either party may request termination of the relationship.
-The appointment may be renewed in succeeding years. - C. Neither the mentor nor the mentee shall be permitted to participate in any matter related to the evaluation of the other. - D. The mentor shall receive mentor training and participate in experiences which prepare him/her for his/her role and responsibilities.
-Such training will be at district expense. - E. In addition to the probationary teacher's responsibilities under the school calendar (Appendix C) the probationary teacher is responsible to attend at least fifteen (15) days of professional development during the first three years of their probationary period. - F. Released time will be granted with the approval of the principal. - G. Mentor Teacher Guidelines - 1.
+The mentor teacher assignment shall be for one (1) year subject to review by the mentor and mentee after six (6) months, at which time either party may request termination of the relationship.
+The appointment may be renewed in succeeding years. - C. The mentor shall receive mentor training and participate in experiences which prepare him/her for his/her role and responsibilities.
+Such training will be at District expense. - D. In addition to the probationary teacher's responsibilities under the school calendar (Appendix C) the probationary teacher is responsible to attend at least fifteen (15) days of professional development during the first three (3) years of their probationary period. - E. Released time will be granted with the approval of the principal. - F. Mentor Teacher Guidelines - 1.
 Performance Responsibilities of Mentor Teachers